csh970605/csh970605.github.io/_posts/2023-09-15-Gaussian_Distribution.md

 </center>

-Where <br>
+where <br>

-+ $\mu$ : The mean or expectation of distribution.<br>
++ $\mu$ : The mean or expectation of the distribution.<br>
-+ $\sigma$ : standard deviation.
++ $\sigma$ : The standard deviation.

-Since gaussian distribution is calculated by two probability information, that is, expectation and distribution, it is easy to treat mathematically.
-And also, since lots of signals from nature is similiary to gaussian distribution, it is usually used to model the various social, nature phenomenons.
+Since the Gaussian distribution is characterized by two parameters, the mean and the standard deviation, it is easy to treat mathematically.
+Additionally, since many natural signals are similar to the Gaussian distribution, it is often used to model various social and natural phenomena.

-The shape of gaussian distribution is:
+The shape of the Gaussian distribution is:

 <center>